-Amalina Maryam Zakiyyah1, Amri Gunasti2, Isti Fadah3 {amalinamaryam@unmuhjember.ac.id, amrigunasti@unmuhjember.ac.id, istifadah1966@gmail.com}
+Amalina Maryam Zakiyyah, Amri Gunasti, Isti Fadah {amalinamaryam@unmuhjember.ac.id, amrigunasti@unmuhjember.ac.id, istifadah1966@gmail.com}

-Universitas Muhammadiyah Jember1, Universitas Muhammadiyah Jember2, Universitas Jember3
+Universitas Muhammadiyah Jember, Universitas Jember

 Abstract.
-Based on the annual data released by We are Social 2020, shows that Indonesia is the country with the highest rate of e-commerce adoption in the world, but is lagging behind in using mobile payments (m-payment).
-Though it is common to find that m-payment is integrated with e-commerce.
+Based on the annual data released by We are Social 2020, shows that Indonesia is a country with the highest rate of e-commerce adoption in the world, but is lagging behind in using mobile payments (m-payment).
+However, it is common to find that m-payment integrated with e-commerce.
 Why does it happen?
 To find this out, we conducted this research.
-The Technology Acceptance Model (TAM) is used to parse the decision to use the m-payment technology.
-Then we assumed that financial literacy also has a role in the adoption of m-payment.
-We collected data using questionnaires distributed to students and collected 120 respondents, then analyzed by using SEM.
+The Technology Acceptance Model (TAM) used to parse the decision to use the m-payment technology.
+Then added financial literacy as antecedent for decision using m-payment.
+Data collected using questionnaires distributed to students and collected 120 respondents, then analyzed by using SEM.
 The result showed that the perception of easy to use is not a consideration in using m-payment but rather the perception of usefulness and security.
 The financial literacy does not influence the intention to use m-payment, but it has an impact on the behavior of using m-payment.